Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-On the model side, MATE~\cite{eisenschlos2021mate} leverages the sparse attention of table encoding by an efficient implementation to reduce memory cost.
-In MATE, row and column attentions are designed for different attention heads, which are implemented following ETC~\cite{ainslie2020etc} by dividing the input into a global part $G$ attending to and from everything and a local part attending to $G$ and tokens within a radius $R$.
-With this efficient attention implementation, the model scales linearly concerning memory~($8,000$ tokens at most) and speed.
-Note that though sparse attention based on table structure is widely adopted in table pre-training, they mainly aim at performance improvement instead of efficiency.
-Replacing these sparse attentions with efficient implementations can largely mitigate the memory issue.
-ForTaP~\cite{cheng2021fortap} used the TVM~\footnote{https://github.com/apache/tvm} framework to compile a CUDA kernel to implement sparse tree-attention in TUTA, and the maximum input sequence length has been extended to 8,000 tokens.
+\textbf{Sparse attention}~~MATE leveraged the sparse attention of table encoding by an efficient implementation to reduce memory cost.
+In MATE, row and column attentions were designed for different attention heads, implemented following ETC~\cite{ainslie2020etc} by dividing the input into a global part $G$ attending to and from everything and a local part attending to $G$ and tokens within a radius $R$.
+The model scaled linearly concerning memory~($8,000$ tokens at most) and speed with this efficient attention implementation.
+Note that though sparse attention based on table structure is widely adopted by TaLMs, they mainly aimed to improve performance~(e.g., accuracy) instead of efficiency.
+Replacing these sparse attentions with efficient implementations can largely mitigate the memory issue: ForTaP used the TVM~\cite{chen2018tvm} framework to compile a CUDA kernel to implement sparse tree-attention in TUTA, and the maximum input sequence length was up to 8,000 tokens.